BraydenAntonelli/Concurrent-Hash-Table/README.txt

 Specifically, the AI was used to generate the initial structure and base code for the concurrent hash table and its associated functions.
 Prompts used included requests for creating a concurrent hash table with pthreads, generating hash functions, and handling file I/O for commands and output.
-The provided code was thoroughly reviewed, modified, and extended to meet the specific requirements of the assignment, ensuring correctness and adherence for the as a whole project.
+The provided code was thoroughly reviewed, modified, and extended to meet the specific requirements of the assignment, ensuring correctness and adherence for the project as a whole.